ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 | Permissions               | Categorical      | Permission to publicize data | 1

 ### Exploratory Data Analysis
 All four of our group's invidiual exploratory data analysis can be found under the analysis folder.
-We shall present the key findings in the notebook labeled "EDA Summary" located in teh analysis folder.
+We shall present the key findings in the notebook labeled "EDA Summary" located in the analysis folder.

 ## Research Questions (~500 words)